Wine with lamb at a glance

 The regions to look out for are:

 - Hawke’s Bay – New Zealand

 - Argentina and Chile – South America

-If you’ve gone for a shoulder from an older lamb, you’ll be cooking with a lot more fat content on the meat, which holds and seals in the flavour fantastically.
+If you’re slow roasting a shoulder from an older lamb, you’ll be cooking with a lot more fat content on the meat, which holds and seals in the flavour fantastically.

 That pronounced gamey flavour to your roast means that we’re looking for a wine with that great balance of tannin, acidity and a little bottle age to draw out the flavours.